We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Symptoms like vaginal dryness and painful orgasms are common in postmenopausal atrophic vaginitis.
 If you’re experiencing them, an OB-GYN or doctor can prescribe treatments to help.

-Postmenopausal atrophic vaginitis is the thinning of the walls of the vagina, caused by decreased estrogen levels.
+Postmenopausal atrophic vaginitis, or vaginal atrophy, is the thinning of the walls of the vagina caused by decreased estrogen levels.
 This most commonly occurs after menopause.
-The condition is also called vaginal atrophy.

-Menopause is the time in every woman’s life (usually between ages 45 and 55) when her ovaries no longer produce eggs.
+Menopause is the time in a woman’s life, usually between ages 45 and 55, when her ovaries no longer release eggs.
 She also stops having menstrual periods.
-A woman is postmenopausal when she has not had a period for 12 months or more.
+A woman is postmenopausal when she has not had a period for 12 months or longer.

 Women with vaginal atrophy have a greater chance of chronic vaginal infections and urinary function problems.
 It can also make sexual intercourse painful.

 According to the American Association of Family Physicians, up to 40 percent of postmenopausal women have symptoms of atrophic vaginitis.

 While vaginal atrophy is common, only 20 to 25 percent of symptomatic women seek medical attention from their doctor.

 In some women, symptoms occur during perimenopause, or the years leading up to menopause.
 In other women, symptoms may not appear until years later, if ever.